indiebubbler/metro/README.md

 Can be used to train odd rhythms (indian classical/arabic/turkish/balkan/folk music etc)

+It has ability to store user presets in cookies.

 It's work in progress still so it has just two basic instruments.